OneSila/OneSilaHeadless/OneSila/sales_channels/integrations/README.md

        # override customize_payload(), serialize_response(), etc.
    ```

-6. **Testing & Sanity Check**
+7. **Testing & Sanity Check**
    - Write a TESTS to instantiate your mixin and factories, call .run(), and verify your integration API sees your test data.
    - Add any admin registrations or serializers as needed.
-   - Add the logins to a fake test-store to your local settings and se it up in github as well.
+   - Add the logins to a fake test-store to your local settings and set it up in github as well.

----

-## ✅ Checklist for New Integrations
+## Checklist for New Integrations

 - [ ] Integration created via `create_sales_channel_integration` command
 - [ ] Mirror models customized in `models.py`